trevordevore/bakers-assistant/README.md

 # Installation

 You will find the plugin in a subfolder of the `./builds/release/` folder.
 Download the latest version of **bakers_assistant_plugin.livecode** file and place it in the [LiveCode plugins](http://lessons.livecode.com/m/4071/l/6348-how-to-install-a-3rd-party-plugin-in-the-livecode-ide) folder.

+# Demonstration

+Watch [this screencast](https://www.youtube.com/watch?v=ueWTE96gTvo) for a demonstration of how the plugin works.